Fun Garganey Facts For Kids | Kidadl

 The garganey duck becomes flightless for a period of two to three months when they molt into their breeding plumage.

-When do garganey ducks molt into their breeding plumage?
+When do Garganey ducks molt into their breeding plumage?

 Garganeys molt into their breeding plumage after their spring migration in March and April.
-They sexually mature at one year age.
+They sexually mature at one year of age.
 Only after that can they molt into their breeding plumage.

-How to pronounce garganey?
+How to pronounce Garganey?

 In English, garganey pronunciation is like 'gar-ga-nei'.